Thinking about developing an interactive presentation, but need to know more about the basics first?

 This is where interactivity lets you create presentations that are flexible, that can move with the conversation, allowing you to drill into information that is relevant to the audience and drive more productive and effective meetings.

-There are a lot of elements to take into account when creating presentations but we’ve highlighted three key elements below that underpin all our work for customers.
+There are a lot of elements to take into account when creating presentations but we’ve highlighted three key presentation rules below that underpin all our work for customers.

 1. The purpose of a presentation is to inspire ACTION!